Eric is a former football player, former youth football coach, and lifelong student of the game.

 - Strong Safety (SS): In modern football, the strong safety is almost like an extra linebacker.
 He may line up several yards in the defensive backfield, and he needs to be fast enough to cover against the pass.
 But he'll also find himself lined up close to the line more than any other defensive back.
 For this reason, he needs to be tough and fearless, able to take on bigger players.

 - Free Safety (FS): The free safety is usually the defensive player lined up the deepest.
 He needs to be able to see the whole field and make sure nobody gets behind him.
 The free safety is the player who calls out the signals for the other defensive backs before the play, letting them know their assignments.
 Free safeties must be outstanding tacklers, as there is nobody between them and the end zone.

 - Cornerback (CB): There are two cornerbacks on the field in a base defense, and they are lined up the widest.
 The job of the cornerback is primarily to cover wide receivers and stop them from catching passes.
 Wide receivers and cornerbacks are the fastest players on the field, and these one-on-one matchups can be epic.
 A good corner isn’t afraid to tackle and will come up the field to stop running plays around the outside of the line.

-In the NFL defensive backs wear jersey numbers between 20 and 49.
+The new NFL rules will about defensive backs to wear jersey numbers between 1 and 49.